 Hi!
 I’m Cindy.
 I am an author and illustrator of children picture books based out of San Francisco.
 When I was a kid, I enjoyed taking photographs of my two cats, decorating miniature shoe boxes with armadillos, and creating creepy drawings of all my crushes.

-When I got older, I went to theater school for many years where I trained to be a performer.
-This helped me learn how to tell stories.
+When I got older, I went to theater school for many years where I trained to be a performer and a puppeteer.
+This is where I developed my storytelling skills.
 I think of a picture book as a stage for all the characters in my head to come to life.
 Getting them out helps me function, because otherwise, all those characters would start picking on one another.

-Today, as a 33-year old living in San Francisco, I still love armadillos, but ironically, I also love ants.
+Today, I still love armadillos, but ironically, I also love ants.
 My very first book as an author illustrator was How To Walk An Ant, and it was praised by Kirkus as “[a] freaky, bizarre delight” and “highly original” by Publishers Weekly.
 I also illustrated a poetry collection by Shannon Bramer called Climbing Shadows (Groundwood Books).
 I have some other books coming out in 2020 and 2021.
 So stay tuned for those.

 All my illustrations are created in watercolor, India Ink, gouache, colored pencils and pastels.
 I also make my own paint brushes.

 Some facts about me:

 I lived in Glasgow and attended The Royal Conservatoire of Scotland.